bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### OS

 Stands for Operating System.
 An OS is the central program on a computer.
 An OS is responsible for running other programs, getting input from the user, sending output to the screen, keeping track of files and directories, and communicating with hardware.
-Some OS's include Windows, Linux, Unix, Mac, and Solaris.
+Some OS’s include Windows, Linux, Unix, Mac, and Solaris.

 ### Packet